THUDM/GLM-4/README_en.md

 </p>

 ## Update
+- 🔥🔥 **News**: ``2024/6/24``: We have updated the running files and configuration files of the model repository to support Flash Attention 2, Please update the model configuration file and refer to the sample code in `basic_demo/trans_cli_demo.py`.
 - 🔥🔥 **News**: ``2024/6/19``: We updated the running files and configuration files of the model repository and fixed some model inference issues.
 Welcome to clone the latest model repository.
 - 🔥 **News**: ``2024/6/18``: We released a [technical report](https://arxiv.org/pdf/2406.12793), welcome to check it out.
 - 🔥 **News**: ``2024/6/05``: We released the GLM-4-9B series of open source models